 Dominique de Merteuil: What inspired you to start making hats based on 1940s designs?

-Dominique de Merteuil: What would your advise be for a first time hat buyer?
+Dominique de Merteuil: What would your advice be for a first-time hat buyer?
 What mistakes to avoid when buying a hat?

 Dominique de Merteuil: Who do you design for?
 Who are your clients?